Buyun-Liang/tobedel1.github.io/_pages/about.md

   - /about.html
 ---

-I am a M.S. student in [Computer Science & Engineering](https://cse.umn.edu/cs) at the [University of Minnesota, Twin Cities](https://twin-cities.umn.edu/).
+currently a M.S. student in [Computer Science & Engineering](https://cse.umn.edu/cs) at the [University of Minnesota, Twin Cities](https://twin-cities.umn.edu/).
 I am am fortunate to be advised by [Prof. Ju Sun](https://sunju.org/).

 Prior to this, I obtained my first M.S. degree in Materials Science at the University of Minnesota, where I worked as a research assistant in [Prof. J. Ilja Siepmann](https://cse.umn.edu/chem/j-ilja-siepmann)'s [computational chemistry group](http://siepmann.chem.umn.edu/).